rhondarobot/lights/README.md

 # Lights

-##Played with npm module `node-led` to alter the default smiley face to a star and an apple.
+##Played with new npm module `node-led` to alter the default smiley face to a star or an apple.